forkkit/wasm-host-bindgen/README.md

     runtime-agnostic interfaces or standards to support
     WebAssembly.
 This is another project to run apart from this one.

-Consequently, to use `wasm-xbindgen`, one has to:
+Consequently, to use `wasm-host-bindgen`, one has to:

   1. [not necessary in the future] Write Web IDL Bindings by hand,

-  2. [not necessary in the future] Encode the bindings into a WebAssembly module with `wasm-xbindgen encode`,
+  2. [not necessary in the future] Encode the bindings into a WebAssembly module with `wasm-host-bindgen encode`,

-  3. Decode the bindings for a specific host with `wasm-xbindgen decode --target <host>`.
+  3. Decode the bindings for a specific host with `wasm-host-bindgen decode --target <host>`.

 [web-idl-bindings]: https://github.com/WebAssembly/webidl-bindings
 [binary-representation]: https://github.com/rustwasm/wasm-webidl-bindings/blob/master/BINARY.md